This chicken enchilada soup is cozy in a bowl.

 - Enchilada Sauce.
 You can make your own red enchilada sauce at home, or buy a jar of red or green enchilada sauce at the store.

 - Vegetables.
-A flavorful combination of diced sweet onion, bell pepper, and jalapeño make up the base of this soup.
+A flavorful combination of diced sweet onion, bell pepper, and jalapeño makes up the base of this soup.
 You’ll also want a can of diced tomatoes and a can of sweet kernel corn.

 - Black beans.
 Grab a can of low-sodium, plain black beans at the grocery store.
 Be sure to rinse and drain them first.

 - Seasonings.
 Whip up your own taco seasoning, or grab a jar at the store.
-You’ll also need salt and black pepper along with coriander.
+You’ll also need salt and black pepper, along with coriander.

-See the recipe card below for the full instructions, ingredient amounts, and a printable recipe.
+Please see the recipe card below for the full instructions, ingredient amounts, and a printable recipe.

-- Pour in broth and seasonings.
 Carefully pour the broth, enchilada sauce, diced tomatoes, black beans, and sweet corn into the pot with the veggies.
 Give everything a good stir.
 Then, mix in the taco seasoning, sweetener, coriander, 1-teaspoon salt, and ½-teaspoon black pepper.

-- Add the chicken back in.
 Place the cooked chicken thighs back into the pot, using a spoon to push them underneath the liquid so they’re completely submerged.

-- Simmer and shred.
 Turn the heat to high and let the soup come to a boil.
 Reduce the heat to medium-low and place the lid on the pot.
 Let the soup simmer for 20 minutes, or until the chicken is fully cooked through.
 Remove the chicken from the pot and shred it using two forks on a cutting board.
 Then, stir the chicken back into the soup along with the fresh lime juice.

-- Serve the soup.
 Serve with your favorite toppings, like fresh cilantro, shredded cheese, a dollop of sour cream, sliced avocados, and tortilla strips, if desired.

 FAQs